 Birth Centers in WA State

 There are 14 free-standing birth centers in WA state.
-A free-standing birth center is a welcoming, safe environment where women and families who seek a natural childbirth can receive care by a licensed midwife or a Certified Nurse Midwife who has privileges at that birth center.
+A free-standing birth center is a welcoming, safe environment where birthing individuals and families who seek a natural childbirth can receive care by a licensed midwife or a Certified Nurse Midwife who has privileges at that birth center.
 The cost of midwifery care and the facility charge for the birth center are covered by most health insurance plans.
-Laboring and birthing in a free-standing birth center is a superb choice for women who desire to have interventions only if necessary.
+Laboring and birthing in a free-standing birth center is a superb choice for those who desire to have interventions only if necessary.

-Click here to read a study about US birth centers published in Jan/Feb 2013 that demonstrated excellent outcomes for the 15,574 women enrolled and their infants.
-This research illustrates the essential role that midwives and birth centers play in improving birth outcomes and reducing health care costs in the U.S. Notable findings include a 6% cesarean section rate (similar low-risk women receiving care in hospitals experience an estimated 24% rate), a 12% transport rate in labor, and very low rates of fetal and newborn deaths.
+Click here to read a study about US birth centers published in Jan/Feb 2013 that demonstrated excellent outcomes for the 15,574 people enrolled and their infants.
+This research illustrates the essential role that midwives and birth centers play in improving birth outcomes and reducing health care costs in the U.S. Notable findings include a 6% cesarean section rate (similar low-risk people receiving care in hospitals experience an estimated 24% rate), a 12% transport rate in labor, and very low rates of fetal and newborn deaths.
 Read more >

 - The option of laboring and/or giving birth in a spacious birth tub

-- The choice of birthing in any position that feels right to her: on a birth stool, in a full or supported squat, on her hands and knees, semi-reclining on the queen-sized bed, or in a birthing tub
+- The choice of birthing in any position that feels right to them: on a birth stool, in a full or supported squat, on her hands and knees, semi-reclining on the queen-sized bed, or in a birthing tub

 - Avoidance of the risks associated with many standard medical techniques and interventions